ir-fuel/simrig/README.md

 Putting the rig on the stands and lowering it requires help from a second person.

+An electric screwdriver will also save you some time.

 ## Lifting the rig
 Since my DD wheel is quite heavy (15kg), the steering wheel would be annoying be while installing the motion platform and it's only 3 bolts, I did remove the steering wheel.